Nuclear Deterrence remains necessary for strategic stability

 Nuclear weapons currently contribute to the relationship between states at the strategic level and should not be seen as a pawn in minor disputes or rhetoric.
 Unfortunately, the use of nuclear weapons in this way is on the rise.
 Nuclear arsenals exist to deter nuclear weapon employment, which at any scale would be a game-changing strategic event.
 Only strategic weapons are ESSENTIAL to such deterrence.

-Non-Strategic Nuclear Weapons (NSNW) do not contribute to stability
+Non-Strategic Nuclear Weapons (NSNW) weaken deterrence and do not contribute to stability

 - They open paths for nuclear weapon employment at lower thresholds